 About the Course

 The Anthropology and Sociology degree is particularly suited to students who are curious about their own and other societies, and who are interested in understanding social processes and meanings in the world around them.

 Rigorous training is provided in a range of methodologies and research skills appropriate to anthropology and sociology.

 Among the more specific interests of Brunel sociologists are, for example, social theory, celebrity culture, the influence of the media, environmental risk, media regulation, media discourses, and contemporary social structure and change, urban spaces, and addiction and deviance.
-These various interests strongly reflect the options available in the third level of our degree course.
+These various interests strongly reflect the options available in Level 3 of our degree course.

 Admissions and Course Enquiries